How to buy Berkshire Hathaway shares

 How to buy shares in Berkshire Hathaway

 1. Open a brokerage account.
 Choose from our top broker picks or compare brokers in depth.
-Then, complete an application.
+To trade US shares you'll need to complete a W8-BEN form – typically part of the sign-up process.

 2. Fund your account.
-Add money to your account via bank transfer, debit card or credit card.
+Add money to your account via bank transfer or debit card.

 3. Search the platform by ticker symbol.
-BRK.B in this case.
+BRK-B in this case.

 4. Choose an order type.
-Place a market order or limit order with your preferred number of shares or dollar amount.
+Place a market order (or limit order, if you want to try to hold out for a specific price) with your preferred number of shares or investment amount.

 5. Submit the order.
 It's that simple.